Mycobacterium leprae: Symptoms of a Mycobacterium leprae infection

-The symptoms of a Mycobacterium leprae infection, also known as leprosy, are skin sores that are pale in color, lumps or bumps that do not go away after several weeks or months, nerve damage which can lead to complications with the ability to sense feeling in the arms and legs as well as muscle weakness.
-Symptoms usually take 3–5 years from being exposed to manifest within the body.
-However, some individuals do not begin to show symptoms until 20 years after exposure to the disease.
-This long incubation period makes the ability to properly be able to diagnose when an individual came into contact with the disease very difficult.
+The symptoms of a Mycobacterium leprae infection, also known as leprosy, are skin sores that are pale in color, lumps, or bumps that do not go away after several weeks or months; nerve damage, which can lead to sensory loss in the limbs; as well as muscle weakness.
+Symptoms usually take 3–5 years following exposure to manifest.
+However, some individuals do not show symptoms until 20 years after exposure to the bacterium.
+Such a long incubation period makes diagnosis based on an individual's estimated exposure to the pathogen difficult.

 In armadillos, Mycobacterium leprae causes a disseminated infection with similar structural and pathological changes in tissues and nerves.